-- Submit initial delegation list to the Credentials Committee by the deadline, one month before the convention.
-The Credentials Committee has prepared a separate instruction document for delegation chairs about how to enter your delegation list into their credentialing database.
-The convention starts July 1, 2018, making the deadline June 1, 2018.
+- See that your affiliate submits initial delegation list to the Credentials Committee by the deadline, one month before the convention.
+The Credentials Committee typically prepares a separate instruction document for delegation chairs about how to enter your delegation list into their credentialing database.
+The convention starts May 22, 2020, making the deadline April 22, 2020.
 Failure to provide a delegate list by the deadline shall cause no delegation to be registered from your affiliate.
 The list may be amended through the close of the Credentials Committee meeting preceding the convention.
-(Bylaws Article 10.4.c and 10.4.d) - Submit to the Secretary (secretary@lp.org) and Credentials Committee (credentials@lp.org) a copy of your affiliate party's rules (if any) governing alternates substituting for delegates.
-(Bylaws Article 10.6.b) These rules may be contained in your bylaws.
+(Bylaws Article 10.4.c and 10.4.d) - Submit to the Credentials Committee (credentials@lp.org) a copy of your affiliate party's rules (if any) governing alternates substituting for delegates.
+(LP Bylaws Article 10.6.b) These rules may be contained in your affiliate's bylaws.
 If your affiliate has not adopted any such rules, or if you do not provide a copy of your rules, the alternate substitution for your affiliate will be governed by LP Bylaws Article 10.6.c and 10.6.d.
-Those default rules are that if a delegate has not yet arrived and registered with the Credentials Committee, an alternate from that affiliate will be chosen by drawing lots to fill in until the delegate arrives.
+Those default rules are that if a delegate has not yet arrived and registered with the Credentials

+Committee, an alternate from that affiliate will be chosen by drawing lots to fill in until the delegate arrives.
 If a delegate has arrived and registered, but is temporarily absent from the convention floor, an alternate may temporarily vote in place of that delegate only with the written consent of that delegate.

 - Turn in your region formation paperwork by the deadline.
 See the later section titled "Regions of the National Committee". - Convention Rule 3.1 requires that the Secretary (secretary@lp.org) be notified if an affiliate's delegation has chosen someone besides the affiliate chair to serve as the delegation chair. - During the convention, ensure your delegation submits written votes to the Secretary whenever written votes are required. - Ensure your delegation understands and abides by the Party Bylaws and Convention Rules.
-See the later "Voting Rules" section. - During the convention, ensure your delegation submits motions to the Secretary legibly in writing on the form provided by the Secretary before seeking recognition to address the convention.
+See the later "Voting Rules" section. - During the convention, encourage your delegation to submit motions to the Secretary legibly in writing on the form provided by the Secretary before seeking recognition to address the convention. - Be prepared to participate in delegation-roll-call vote reporting (see later section titled "Roll Call Votes by Delegation")